homothetyhk/RandomizerMod/README.md

 In summary, use these settings to arrange pools so that the pools with the same number are randomized with each other.

 The Randomize On Start option sets each pool setting to one of 0, 1, or 2, randomly and uniformly.
+Randomization is only applied to pools which were already set to one of 0, 1, or 2, to allow selecting pools to be unaffected by randomization.
 - It is recommended to disable Duplicate Items with this setting.
 If skills end up in a group with few locations, there is a high likelihood of several skills being forced into a shop.

 The definitions used for these settings are slightly broader than those in pool settings, to accomodate other settings that add items: